liferay/alloyui.com/README.md

 And finally run:

-	jekyll --server --auto
+	make run

-Now you can see the website running in `localhost:4000` :D
+Now you can see the website running in `localhost:4000/alloyui.com/` :D

 ## Deploy

-Github Pages don't host websites that use Jekyll with custom plugins.
-But it's easy to handle that, so if we're going to use any plugin:

-* Run `./publish.sh` on the root folder.
+* Run `make deploy` on the root folder.

-If we're not, just send files to `gh-pages` branch:

-	git push origin gh-pages
+Then you can see the website online at: `http://zenorocha.github.com/alloyui.com`